 With November well upon us, it’s time to take a look at asset class performance during October.

-To be clear, there is disagreement over what constitutes an ‘asset class.’
-There is also frequent disagreement over the best ways to measure asset class performance during any given period.
-This article is intended to be a snapshot of common asset classes in American portfolios today.
-Yes, that includes crypto — though we still urge you to view crypto the same way you view going to Vegas or playing the lottery.
-Use reputable indices, funds, and ETFs to evaluate the big picture (see sources below).
+To be very clear: there is often a lot of disagreement over what constitutes an asset class.
+There is also frequent disagreement over the best ways to measure the performance of an asset class during any given period.
+This is intended to be a snapshot of some of the most common asset classes in American portfolios today (which, yes, includes crypto now) by using reputable indices, funds, and ETFs to help us look at the big picture (see below for sources).

-So whether you’re investing on your own, looking for insights that can help facilitate conversations with your financial planner, or are just plain interested in the numbers, this is where things stood as of October 31st (boo!).
+So whether you’re investing on your own, looking for insights that can help facilitate conversations with your financial planner, or are just plain interested in the numbers, this is where we stand as we move into November.

 There are a few interesting things worth noting.
 The first and most obvious is that October saw a shift to risk assets with stocks on the rise once more.
 The bond market and the US dollar shifted slightly lower in turn, which is how we expect the markets to behave.
 That might indicate, in theory, that things could be turning around.